The Global Goals

 essenscia is one of the founding partners of the public private partnership Circular Flanders, engaging in circular economy.
-We now are engaged in co-leading together with the Flemish Public Waste Agency OVAM, we are engaged in co-leading a work agenda on circular plastics and chemicals.
-It is also the founding father of cluster organisations Catalisti and GreenWin to support open innovation in sustainable chemistry and plastics by fostering collaboration between small, medium-sized and big companies, universities, research centres and governmental organisations.
+Currently, together with the Flemish Public Waste Agency OVAM, we are engaged in co-leading a work agenda on circular plastics and chemicals.
+It is also the founding father of cluster organisations Catalisti and GreenWin to support open innovation in sustainable chemistry and plastics by fostering collaboration between small, medium-sized and large companies, universities, research centres and governmental organisations.

 One of the engagements of the voluntary worldwide Responsible Care initiative is capacity building through corporate leadership, through influencing business partners and through engaging with stakeholders and the community.
 ICCA, the International Council of Chemical Associations continuously engages in capacity building in Africa.
 With its VLARIP and WALRIP workshops, winner of the European Responsible Care Award in 2018, essenscia facilitates the cross-sectoral exchange of best practices in the safe use of chemicals, both by employees and consumers.